skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 points: 5
 ```

-## Setting Up
+## Setting up

 First you need to have a MongoDB database.
-I suggest you to [download](https://www.mongodb.org/downloads) and run mongodb locally.
+I suggest that you  [download](https://www.mongodb.org/downloads) and run MongoDB locally.
 If that's not possible, you can use any cloud MongoDB solution.

 Then, clone our GraphQL Sandbox: